otrv4/otrv4/otrv4.md

 expected that they have multiple Client Profiles simultaneously published and valid.

-A Clien Profile can be used to prevent rollback attacks.
-As a query message can be intercepted and changed by a MITM to enforce the lowest version advertised, a participant can check for the published Client Profile to see if this is indeed the highest supported version.
+A Client Profile can be used to prevent rollback attacks.
+As a query message can be intercepted and changed by a MitM to enforce the lowest version advertised, a participant can check for the published Client Profile to see if this is indeed the highest supported version.